Sociology and the Study of the Life Course

 Research period: 1983–2005

-Further information on Karl Ulrich Mayer as Director emeritus at the Max Planck Institute for Human Development is available here.
+Further information on Karl Ulrich Mayer as Director emeritus at the Max Planck Institute for Human Development is available on the page Emeriti of the Max Planck Institute for Human Development.